Someone cut you off on the highway and you had to swerve and narrowly avoided a collision.

-All three of these scenarios can trigger your body’s natural fight or flight response, which is driven from your sympathetic nervous system.
-This response is your body’s reaction to danger and was designed to help you survive stressful and life-threating situations.
+All three of these scenarios can trigger your body’s natural fight-or-flight response, which is driven by your sympathetic nervous system.
+This response is your body’s reaction to danger and was designed to help you survive stressful and life-threatening situations.

 Without you even telling it what to do, your body is assessing what’s going on around you and determining your options on how you most likely could survive the event.

 Here’s what can happen during the stress response:

 During the fight-or-flight response, your body is trying to prioritize, so anything it doesn’t need for immediate survival is placed on the back burner.
 This means that digestion, reproductive and growth hormone production, and tissue repair are all temporarily halted.
 Instead, your body is using all of its energy on the most crucial priorities and functions.

 The stress response can be triggered in a single instant, but how quickly you calm down and return to your natural state is going to vary from person to person (and it will depend on what caused it).
 Typically, it takes 20 to 30 minutes for your body to return to normal and calm down.

 “Our fight-or-flight response was designed to help us through catastrophic circumstances,” says Dr. Fisher.
 “If you think about it from an evolution standpoint, it makes sense because we used to have a lot more life-threatening emergencies.”

 Back in prehistoric days, danger was all around us and threats were constant.
 We didn’t know where our next meal was coming from, we had to brave the weather and we had to fight predators waiting to pounce.
 A rustling bush could be a lion or something else trying to kill you (for its own survival!).

 And so our ancestors developed the stress response to help us survive.